Maryland Music Educators Association

 • Will not be returned.
 All work submitted becomes the property of MMEA.
 However, all creative rights, including copyrighting, remains with the creator(s).

-• Scores with names or without a title or all measures numbered will not be accepted.
+• With names or without a title or all measures numbered will not be accepted.

 INSTRUMENTAL OR VOCAL WORK: must have five (5) printed copies of a full score (Full scores may be through a notation program or hand-written).